shiva-spampot/shiva/README.md

 ## Background

-SHIVA: Spam Honeypot with Intelligent Virtual Analyzer, is an open but controlled relay Spam Honeypot (SpamPot).
-SHIVA is written in Python 3 and will eventually use PostgreSQL for storing information parsed from the received spams.
+SHIVA: Spam Honeypot with Intelligent Virtual Analyzer, is a Spam Honeypot (SpamPot).
+SHIVA acts as an SMTP server which can be configured to act as an open-relay or authenticated mail server.
+SHIVA is written in Python 3 and extends `aiosmtpd` for implementing SMTP capabilities.
+For the database, SHIVA uses PostgreSQL for storing information parsed from the received spams.
 Analysis of data captured can be used to get information of phishing attacks, scamming campaigns, malware campaigns, spam botnets, etc.

-Originally, SHIVA was initially developed during 2012/2013 and used the Lamson framework in the background.
-However, due to lack of time, the project was not updated regularly.
-The old code was complicated and had a lot of monkey-patching which made it harder to maintain.
-Current efforts will focus on simplifying the codebase, and adding features like easy deployment via Docker, better documentation, PostgreSQL integration for search/analysis, threat intel service lookups, updated OSS licence, etc.
+Originally, SHIVA was initially developed around 2012 under The Honeynet Project.
+SHIVA was also a part of the Google Summer of Code program in 2013.
+It used the Lamson library and monkey-patched the library with a lot of custom code.
+However, due to difficulty to maintain the code and lack of time, the project was not updated regularly.
+The old code was very hard to maintain/customize and hence a decision was taken to rewrite it from scratch.
+Current efforts focus on simplifying the codebase, and adding features like easy deployment via Docker, better documentation, PostgreSQL integration for search/analysis, threat intel service lookups, updated OSS licence, etc.

 ---